 The most common place to gig flounder is in the mud flats of saltwater bays.
 Flounder move into the shallows at night and can be found in depths of just a few inches of water.
 Flounder are found on a variety of bay bottoms, including rock bottom, grass or sand bottom, and even oyster reef bottoms, but their preferred choice is a soft mud bottom.
 This can make it tough for flounder giggers to wade and gig, which often results in most flounder fishermen gigging from a boat.

 The most common states for gigging flounder are the states along the gulf coast from Texas to Florida, and up the east coast to North Carolina.
 The regulations for gigging flounder vary from state to state, so we recommend checking your local wildlife and fisheries department prior to heading out.

-If you're new to the flounder gigging sport, and want to learn more about how to find a good flounder gigging spot, what equipment you need for gigging flounder, or even want some good ideas for cooking flounder, we recommend reading our in-depth article that covers all things related to gigging flounder.
+If you're new to the flounder gigging sport, and want to learn more about how to find a good flounder gigging spot, the best tides for flounder gigging, what equipment you need for gigging flounder, or even want some good ideas for cooking flounder, we recommend reading our in-depth article that covers all things related to gigging flounder.